beeware/toga/docs/how-to/contribute/docs.rst

 Building Toga's documentation
 =============================

-To build Toga's documentation, start by :ref:`setting up a development environment <setup-dev-environment>`.
+To build Toga's documentation, start by :ref:`setting up a development environment
+<setup-dev-environment>`.You **must** have a Python 3.12 interpreter installed and
+available on your path (i.e., ``python3.12`` must start a Python 3.12 interpreter).

 You'll also need to install the Enchant spell checking library.